+As of March 31, 2023, the Company does not have any additional amounts payable to HanAll for research and development costs incurred and reported to the Company pursuant to the HanAll Agreement.
 As of March 31, 2022, \$0.4 million was payable to HanAll for research and development costs incurred and reported to the Company pursuant to the HanAll Agreement.

-On November 17, 2021, ISG entered into a Product Service Agreement, ("PSA"), with Samsung Biologics Co., Ltd., ("Samsung"), pursuant to which Samsung will manufacture and supply the Company with batoclimab drug substance for commercial sale and perform other manufacturing-related services with respect to batoclimab.
-The Company previously entered into a Master Services Agreement, ("MSA"), with Samsung, dated April 30, 2021, which governs certain terms of the Company's relationship with Samsung.
+On November 17, 2021, ISG entered into a Product Service Agreement, ("PSA"), with Samsung Biologics Co., Ltd., ("Samsung"), pursuant to which Samsung will manufacture and supply the Company with batoclimab drug substance for commercial sale, if approved, and perform other manufacturing-related services with respect to batoclimab.
+The Company previously entered in a Master Services Agreement, ("MSA") with Samsung, dated April 30, 2021, which governs certain terms of the Company's relationship with Samsung.
 Upon execution of the PSA, the Company committed to purchase process performance qualification batches of batoclimab and pre-approval inspection batches of batoclimab which may be used for regulatory submissions and, pending regulatory approval, commercial sale.
 In addition to these, the Company is obligated to purchase additional batches of batoclimab in the four-year period of 2026 through 2029.